Men in Black: International is a lifeless chore that does its franchise no favours.

 If I had to put it down to one complaint, I’d say the movie has no life.
 Despite the exotic aliens and snazzy weapons, life is markedly absent from the whole show.
 This is such a shame, IMO, because by all measures, any MIB story is capable of so much more.

 But I guess the lure of a fast cash-grab using Endgame leads is just too great.
-Along the way, everyone forget it’s always necessary to update and review.
+Along the way, everyone forgets it’s always necessary to update and review.
 Relying on attractive names is just a tenth of the game.